The best budgeting apps of 2021

 Using our testing criteria, we gave all 10 apps a score in each subcategory, then combined those subtotals for a final overall score.
 Here is the breakdown of our point system:

-- Usability had a maximum of 55 points: ease of set up (10 points), overall use (15 points), ability to link with financial institutions (10 points), visual charts (10 points) and other capabilities (10 points).
+- Usability had a maximum of 55 points: overall use (15 points), ease of setup (10 points), ability to link with financial institutions (10 points), visual charts (10 points) and other capabilities (10 points).

 - Tracking and goals had a maximum of 25 points: category options (10 points), real-time tracking updates (10 points) and ability to set goals (5 points).